Advanced Dental Implant Procedures – Frisco, TX

 It can be disheartening to learn that your jawbone is too weak for dental implants, but it doesn’t have to remain that way.
 With advanced dental implant procedures in Frisco, the team at Stonebriar Smile Design can perform a bone graft or sinus lift depending on your individual needs.
 As the jawbone is the most vital part of successful implant placement, it is necessary that it have enough density to hold up the implants as well as the customized restoration.
 With state-of-the-art tools and techniques, you can have a stronger bone that allows for implant surgery after you’ve fully healed.
-To find out if you are a candidate for this type of procedure, contact us today.
+To find out if you are a candidate for these types of advanced dental implant procedures in Frisco, TX, contact us today.

 When missing teeth in Frisco are left untreated, the result can be a weakened jawbone.
 Fortunately, a bone graft addresses this particular issue if the bone exists on the bottom part of the mouth.
 During this type of procedure, our dentists will make a small incision in your gums and place bone minerals to the specific area that is deteriorating.
 Whether pulled from another part of your body, a bone bank, or animal bone, these materials will work to encourage your body to rebuild and strengthen what will be the foundation for your dental implants.